ZMYaro/materialz/README.md

 [See all elements and example code at materialz.dev/#elements →](https://materialz.dev/#elements)

 ## Add Material widgets
-You can use widgets such as action bars, lists, and cards by adding “**material-widgets.css**” and specifying classes:
+You can use widgets such as action bars, lists, and cards by including “**material-widgets.css**” and specifying classes:
 * To add a top app bar, add an element with the `appBar` class (e.g., `<header class="appBar">`).
 * To add a toolbar, add an element with `role="toolbar"` (e.g., `<div role="toolbar">`).
 Toolbar buttons are flat and round by default.
   - An Android action bar is frequently just an app bar with toolbar buttons - `<header class="appBar" role="toolbar">`.